Skip to main content

 Restreams

 Setting up restreams is optional.
-If you wish you can add up to 10 restream destinations to your channel.
+If you wish, you can add up to 10 restream destinations to your channel.
 You can also edit the restream configuration once the channel has been created.
-While configuring a restream you need to provide:
+While configuring a restream, you need to provide:

 1. Destination - a list of platforms users can set a restream for: